 Read previous winning essays by clicking on one of the following links:

-The submission deadline has now passed.
+No. The submission deadline is firm.